movementlabsxyz/movement/README.md

 upgrade-nix-store-path-url = https://install.determinate.systems/nix-upgrade/stable/universal
 ```

+### `ledger_info.is_some()`
+The current revision does not support graceful restarts of the network from an existing config.
+For testing purposes, please delete you `.movement` directory and run the setup again.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.